Valley railway station

 Valley railway station (Gorsaf reilffordd y Fali) is a railway station that serves the village of Valley in Anglesey, Wales.
-It is the last station before the western terminus of the North Wales Coast Line at Holyhead.
-It also serves the nearby RAF base.
+It is the last station before the western terminus of the North Wales Coast Line at Holyhead, and is sited 260 mi 9 chain from London Euston, measured via Crewe.
+It also serves the nearby RAF base of the same name, although the next stop, Rhosneigr, is actually closer to the base.